School Aged Children

 School Aged Children Development & Needs

 At EarlyEd, we understand that the year before school can be a difficult time for families.
 Contact with an early intervention service like EarlyEd can help you feel more confident about your decisions.
 We offer services for your school aged child.
 Ask at your nearest EarlyEd centre for more information about this.

 School age children need to be ready for learning at home, at school (both in the classroom and the playground) and ready for learning out in the community.

 What is Early Intervention For School Aged Children

-EarlyEd provides a range of early childhood intervention services to help your child know how to learn, develop and play in the school environment.
-Play is recognised as one of the most important ways that children learn.
+EarlyEd provides a range of services to help your child know how to

 You will be able to meet with EarlyEd staff for advice, strategies and coaching on how to best support your child.
 The staff can give you strategies to help nurture your child’s development.

 EarlyEd offers services and staff that are flexible and responsive to your family’s needs.
 We have programs throughout the year including during school holidays, after school hours. and at after school or vacation care.
 We also do planning and meetings while your child is at school.

 EarlyEd Can Help